Discover the high Andes and the Rainbow Mountain

 FOR YOUR DUFFEL:

 Horses will carry up to 7 kg of your personal items.
-This must include your sleeping bag and air matt (if you bring/rent one).
-From us these two items weigh 3 kg.
+This must include your sleeping bag and air mattress (if you bring/rent one).
+From us, these two items weigh 3 kg.

 Battery Charger: